3-d Calabi--Yau categories for Teichm\"uller theory: Stability conditions

-The notion of a stability condition on a triangulated category is due to Bridgeland~\cite{bridgeland07}.
-The finite rank abelian group $\Gamma$ and the support property (replacing Bridgeland's local finiteness) were introduced by Kontsevich--Soibelman~\cite{ks}.
+The notion of a stability condition on a triangulated category is due to Bridgeland~\cite{bridgeland07}, inspired by properties of D-branes in string theory and semistable vector bundles on algebraic curves.
+The definition we use here is not exactly Bridgeland's, but includes some modifications introduced by Kontsevich--Soibelman~\cite{ks} which have nowadays become fairly standard.